matejgj/psytxt/content/datasets/mbti9k/index.md

++++
 # Course title, summary, and position in the list.
-linktitle: MBTI9k
+# linktitle: MBTI9k
-summary: MBTI9k is first publicly available dataset based on Reddit for personality (MBTI) prediction
+subtitle: MBTI9k is first publicly available dataset based on Reddit for personality (MBTI) prediction
 weight: 1

 # Page metadata.